humbug/php-scoper/docs/further-reading.md

 #### Function aliases

-When [exposing a function] or when a globally declared [excluded function] declaration is found (see [#706]), an alias will be registered.
+When [exposing a function] or when a globally declared [excluded-function] declaration is found (see [#706]), an alias will be registered.